 For the autoresponse behavior, you'll use App Inventor's Texting component.
 You can think of this component as a little person inside your phone that knows how to read and write texts.
 For reading texts, the component provides a Texting.MessageReceived event block.
 You can drag this block out and place blocks inside it to show what should happen when a text is received.
 In the case of this app, we want to automatically send back a prewritten response text.

-To program the response text, you'll place Texting1.SendMessage block within the Texting1.MessageReceived block.
+To program the response text, you'll place a Texting1.SendMessage block within the Texting1.MessageReceived block.
 Texting1.SendMessage actually sends the text-so you'll first need to tell the component what message to send, and who to send it to, before calling Texting1.SendMessage.
 Table 4-2 lists all the blocks you'll need for this autoresponse behavior, and Figure 4-3 shows how they should look in the Blocks Editor.

 Table 4-2.
 The blocks for sending an autoresponse